 Vasectomy Problems / Complications – Here’s what could happen:

 - Problems associated with a general anaesthetic (if you have one).

 - The bruising could be quite substantial.
 However, this will eventually go.

-- Rarely, sperm may leak into the scrotum and form a swelling which may need treatment.
+- Rarely, sperm may leak into the scrotum and form a swelling that may need treatment.

 - A small number of men have a dull ache in the scrotum for a few weeks or months after the operation.
 This usually settles within 3 months.

-- A small number of men develop pain which does not settle over time.
-This is known as post vasectomy pain syndrome.
+- A small number of men develop pain that does not settle over time.
+This is known as post-vasectomy pain syndrome.
 This pain can be mild or severe.
-It may be in the scrotum, the penis, the testicles or the lower tummy.
+It may be in the scrotum, the penis, the testicles, or the lower tummy.